25 Types of Bats in New Mexico

 The California Myotis is one of the most common types of bats in New Mexico.
 It can be found from sea level to over 9,000 feet in elevation.

 It is a small bat with long ears and a body about 3 inches long.
 The name for this Bat is derived from the two large masses of fur on its face that look like myotis (mouse) ears.
-They are usually seen flying around at night during summer, looking for insects.
+They usually fly around at night during summer, looking for insects.

 Still, they are also seen roosting during winter months inside trees, where they make their sleeping quarters by hanging upside down.